qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 ------------------

 QGIS provides several tools to select features on the map canvas.
-Selection tools are available in the :menuselection:`View --> Select` menu or in the :guilabel:`Attributes toolbar`.
+Selection tools are available in the :menuselection:`Edit --> Select` menu or in the :guilabel:`Attributes toolbar`.

 .. note::